UXSoc/uxsoc-apps-cms/src/pages/index.md

       experience through workshops and learning modules and train future design leaders.
     positions:
       - description: "Currently, there are no available positions for UXDC.
-Be on the lookout for Officer Apps for a chance to apply for this department! \U0001F440"
+Be on the lookout for Officer Apps for a chance to apply to this department! \U0001F440"
         title: 'No Available Positions '
     title: "\U0001F3A8 Design & Consultancy (UXDC)"
   - cards: []